 The church was situated on a hill, some distance from the village, with steep slopes making impossible to climb the hill from the side of the settlement.
 So the only way to the top was from the opposite side, i.e. from the south-east.
-Originally a late Romanesque building, erected of erratic stones and bricks (jambs of the portals), consisted only of a rectangular nave with dimensions of 16.3 x 10 meters and a chancel, also erected on a rectangular plan, of dimensions 9.4 x 7.1 subway.
-Both parts were not built simultaneously, most likely the chancel was a bit older, although the nave had to be added also in the 13th century.
+Originally a late Romanesque building, erected of erratic stones and bricks (portals jambs), consisted only of a rectangular nave measuring 16.3 x 10 meters and a chancel, also erected on a rectangular plan, measuring 9.4 x 7.1 meters.
+These parts were not built simultaneously, most likely the chancel was a bit older, although the nave had to be added in the 13th century.
 The next stage was the addition of the sacristy on the northern side of the chancel.
 A characteristic feature of the church was its large size for a village temple, because the chancel itself was similar to the dimensions of some Silesian, Romanesque churches.

-The entrance to the church led from the south through two pointed portals: one in the presbytery and the other in the nave.
+The entrance to the church led from the south through two pointed portals: one in the chancel and the other in the nave.
 The building of the east portal was probably related to the initial independent functioning of the chancel.
-The interior of the chancel was probably covered with a wooden barrel vault, while the nave was covered with a flat ceiling.
-They were lit by late-Romanesque small windows with semicircular heads.
+The interior of the chancel was probably covered with a timber barrel vault, while the nave, due to its considerable width, with a flat ceiling.
+It were lit by late-Romanesque small windows with semicircular heads.
 Two were on the north and south in the nave.
 A similar arrangement of windows functioned in the chancel, with an additional window on the axis of the eastern wall.

 The church in Solniki is today considered one of the oldest churches in the region.
 It has preserved the late-Romanesque walls of the nave and the chancel with visible bricked-up original windows in both walls of the nave, as well as the Gothic tower, sacristy and chapel.
 Early modern transformations resulted in the addition of the southern porch, transformation of the Gothic windows and plastering the church.
-The vaults had to be partially rebuilt in the nineteenth century, then the gable walls were raised and the gables itself were rebuilt, a new roof truss was installed and the eastern wall was reinforced with a buttress.
+The vaults had to be partially rebuilt in the 19th century, then the gable walls were raised and the gables itself were rebuilt, a new roof truss was installed and the eastern wall was reinforced with a buttress.

 Kozaczewski T., Wiejskie kościoły parafialne XIII wieku na Śląsku (miejscowości P-S), Wrocław 1994.